privacybydesign/yivi-portal/README.md

 ## Acknowledgements

-he Yivi Portal was built as based on recommendations in the [master thesis of Job Doesburg](https://jobdoesburg.nl/docs/Measures_against_over_asking_in_SSI_and_the_Yivi_ecosystem.pdf).
+The Yivi Portal was built as based on recommendations in the [master thesis of Job Doesburg](https://jobdoesburg.nl/docs/Measures_against_over_asking_in_SSI_and_the_Yivi_ecosystem.pdf).
 Later, the Yivi Team started their own fork of this project to make it appropriate for production.